 Consumers’ expectations for customer service have hit an all-time high.
 90% of customers expect a response to their questions within 10 minutes, and 66% expect you to understand their needs and meet their expectations for service.
 If you don’t, 89% of customers will leave your brand after just one poor experience.
 As a result, the customer experience is more important than ever.

-As customer interactions continue to shift online in response to COVID-19, creating a personalized digital experience is crucial for businesses.
+As customer interactions continue to shift online in response to post-pandemic digital transformation, creating a personalized digital experience is crucial for businesses.
 It’s time for businesses to rethink their customer focus.